 Topics Map > Campus Services > E-Learning > Kaltura

-This document summarizes the functionality that is available in the Kaltura suite.
+This document provides a broad list of functionality available in the Kaltura MediaSpace suite.

-Kaltura allows students, teachers, and administrators to easily create, upload, clip, manage, transcode, publish, and deliver high-quality video to any device.
-With our Canvas integration, Users can integrate video into their course environments for flipped classrooms, lecture capture, video assignments, and more to improve student engagement, creativity, sense of community, and learning outcomes.
+Kaltura allows instructors, students, and staff to upload, manage, and deliver video to any device.
+With the Kaltura Canvas integration, users can integrate video into their course environments for flipped classrooms, video assignments, and more.

-This is a front-end, user-facing interface that provides users the ability to upload, share, browse, and access media content.
+Kaltura MediaSpace is a front-end, user-facing interface that provides users the ability to upload, share, browse, and access media content.
 The vendor describes it as "a market leading social video and rich media portal that enables you to create your own Campus or Corporate YouTube™."
+For more information see Kaltura's webpage on the Kaltura MediaSpace Video Portal.

-End users have the ability to ingest/upload/create media using these methods.
+End users have the ability to create and upload media using these methods, from the ADD NEW option on the dashboard:

-Once users’ media is in Kaltura, they have the option to organize it within various groups.
-Those groupings are as follows:
+Once users’ media is in Kaltura, they have the option to organize it into channels and playlists:

 - Channels - Channels are groupings consisting of media items.
 Channels owners cannot dictate the order in which media items in channels are displayed.
 Channels have aggregated analytics for all the media items contained within them.
 Channels can have various permissions that allow them to be viewed/updated by multiple individuals or groups.

-After users have uploaded, created, and organized media items, they have multiple ways to share those items.
+After users have uploaded and organized media items, they have multiple ways to share those items.

 - Media Players - The player is the wrapper surrounding a media item that allows a viewer to interact with that media.
 It allows the viewer to play/pause, show captions, increase the playback rate, and change the video quality.
 There are multiple players to choose from when using the Embed and oEmbed methods for sharing media items.